-Growth and demand are two words that best describe the real estate market in Kansas City, according to one local economist.
-It seems like Kansas City is growing everywhere you look: downtown, in the first-ring suburbs, and in the outlying areas.
+In fact, growth and demand are two words that best describe the real estate market in Kansas City, according to one local economist.
+Today, it seems like Kansas City is growing everywhere you look: downtown, in the first-ring suburbs, and in the outlying areas.

 There are about 500,000 people in Kansas City itself and more than 2.1 million residents in the metropolitan area.
-Last year, the population of Kansas City grew faster than St. Louis and other large Midwestern cities including Cincinnati and Cleveland.
+The population of Kansas City has grown faster than St. Louis and other large Midwestern cities including Cincinnati and Cleveland.

 Key Population Stats: